trandat27jk/nGPT/README.md

 - **Hyperspherical Embeddings**: Projecting vectors onto a hypersphere maintains consistent norms, improving stability.
 - **Variable-Metric Optimization**: Layers function as a variable-metric optimizer, with attention and MLP updates guided by eigen learning rates.
 - **Reduced Training Cost**: Achieves up to 4x–20x faster convergence, depending on the sequence length, through efficient representation learning.
+Warning: There may be some bugs.
+I have already trained on the Tiny Shakespeare dataset https://github.com/karpathy/char-rnn/tree/master/data/tinyshakespeare , and although the loss is decreasing, it is not stable.
+I will figure out how to fix this.